OnionIoT/Omega2-Dash-Test-Program/README.md

 > This confirms the display works correctly

-The tester shall press **all 5 buttons** to test the touchscreen works correctly.
+The tester shall press **ALL of the buttons** to test the touchscreen works correctly.
 The expected end result:

 ![test program end](./img/test-program-end.jpg)